starryxoxo/sc-web/src/site/notes/Misc/Topic Classification.md

 #  Topic Classification

- Topics are  classified to let readers know where the information of the topic comes from.
+ Topics are  classified to let readers know where the information of the topic comes from, and the stage of the topic.
 Tap the **About topic**  or **About** section to learn more.
 There are multiple stages in which a topic goes through:

 Starting from the lowest,
 1. Experimental